Volatility and the Cross-Section of Real Estate Equity Returns during COVID-19

 31 Pages Posted: 13 May 2020 Last revised: 18 Aug 2020

 Date Written: May 12, 2020

-This paper uses the global systemic shock associated with the outbreak of the novel coronavirus Covid-19 to assess the risk-return relationship in the cross-section of real estate equities internatioanlly.
-Real estate is among the industries hardest hit as countries around the world lock down their economies.
-I construct a global Covid-19 risk factor to capture the risk exposure of individual stocks to the pandemic.
-I report that the average firm sensitivity to the Covid-19 risk factor increases from close to zero prior to the pandemic to 0.6 during the pandemic with large variations across countries and property sectors.
-Fama MacBeth regressions reveal evidence for a low-risk effect which is not explained by behavioral biases but rather by financial constraints.
-Consistent with the existing research on the effects of Covid-19 on stock markets, the findings in this paper suggest that investors perceive the shock caused by the pandemic to be amplified by financial channels.
-Finally, countries with previous experience to similar pandemics are associated with significantly higher returns and alphas.
+This paper uses the global systemic shock associated with the outbreak of the novel coronavirus COVID-19 to assess the risk-return relationship in the cross-section of real estate equities internationally.
+I construct a global COVID-19 risk factor to capture the risk exposure of individual stocks to the pandemic.
+The paper also assesses the low-risk effect puzzle in real estate stocks.
+I find that the average firm sensitivity to the COVID-19 risk factor increases from close to zero prior to the pandemic to 0.6 during the pandemic with large variations across countries and sectors.
+Fama-MacBeth regressions reveal evidence for a low-risk effect – both through market and COVID-19 risks – which is not be associated with behavioral biases but rather with financial constraints.
+Consistent with recent research, the findings in this paper suggest that investors perceive the shock caused by the COVID-19 to be amplified by financial channels.

 Keywords: Low-risk effect, coronavirus, COVID-19 risk factor, pandemic, financial constraints, behavioral effects, factor model, cross-section of returns, commercial real estate, REITs, systemic risk, idiosyncratic volatility

 JEL Classification: G1, G14, I1, D84, R30